Popular Cryptocurrency Hedge Funds

 There are also many other crypto hedge funds available to invest in, but it pays to keep in mind that hedge funds are high risk by nature because they are looking for significant, short-term gains instead of long-term, slower growth.
 When you combine that risk profile with the inherent riskiness of the cryptocurrency market you can get a lot of volatility and lose a lot of money very quickly.

-If you decide to invest in cryptocurrency hedge funds, then make sure you are investing money that you have to lose and understand the risks you are taking.
+If you decide to invest in cryptocurrency hedge funds, then make sure you are investing money that you can afford to lose and understand the risks you are taking.
 Cryptocurrency is an exciting development, but it’s too early to tell if it will have staying power or collapse after a bunch of hype.